If your school has a Science Fair, consider encouraging your child to join.

 If you can encourage your child to join a Science Fair, please consider doing it!
 It’s a great experience for children to have.

 This article was posted on Friday, April 24th, 2009 at 3:46 pm and is filed under Science.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Science Fair Volcano – Cool Lava Tests!”